Higgsing $qq$-character and irreducibility: Construction of -character

-\item If the monomial contains the factor $\qty(\sY_{i,x})^n$, it should be considered as $\displaystyle \lim_{x_\alpha \to x} \prod_{\alpha=1}^n\sY_{i,x_\alpha}$, which gives rise to derivatives of the $\sY$-function~\cite{Nekrasov:2015wsu,Kimura:2015rgi}. \end{enumerate} \item If there is no $\sY$-function in the numerator, no further reflection is applied (lowest-weight monomial).
-For finite-type quivers ($\det c^{[0]} > 0$, where $c^{[0]}$ is the classical limit of the Cartan matrix~\eqref{eq:Cartan_matrix} obtained by replacing all the $\mathbb{C}^\times$ variables with one), it is guaranteed that this process is terminated within finite time reflections, while the sequence of reflections are not terminated for generic quivers (affine and hyperbolic types; $\det c^{[0]} \le 0$). \end{enumerate}
+\end{enumerate} \item If there is no $\sY$-operator of positive powers, no further reflection is applied (lowest-weight monomial).
+For finite-type quivers (The corresponding quiver Cartan matrix $c^{[0]}$ (see Definition~\ref{def:Cartan_matrix}) is positive-definite ), it is guaranteed that this process is terminated within finite time reflections, while the sequence of reflections are not terminated for generic quivers (affine and hyperbolic types; $c^{[0]}$ is not positive-definite). \end{enumerate}

+This is an algorithm to generate a $qq$-character that commutes with all the screening charges.
+In the step (\ref{alg:iWeyl2b}), the former combination $\sY_{i,x} \sY_{i,x}$ is always regularized using the limit, whereas the latter one $\sY_{i,x} \sY_{i,xq_1^{d_i}q_2}$ is not necessarily regular and may diverge due to the pole of the $\scS$-function.
+If it diverges, this algorithm is not applicable at this moment.
+For example, the weight two $qq$-character of $A_1$ quiver \eqref{eq:qq-ch_A1_2} has the singular loci, $x_2 = x_1 q_1 q_2$, $x_1 (q_1 q_2)^{-1}$.
+See Conjecture~\ref{conj:irr} and Proposition~\ref{prop:residue_A1}.
+We discuss in \S\ref{sec:D4} the $qq$-character for $D_4$ quiver, which involves the derivative term.

-This is an algorithm to generate $qq$-characters geometrically defined as an equivariant integral over the corresponding quiver variety~\cite{Nekrasov:2015wsu,KPfractional}.
-The $qq$-character of the tensor product does not exhibits further decomposition for generic weight parameters.
-In order to obtain the $qq$-character of the irreducible module, we should specialize the weight parameters $\underline{x}$.
-In the following, we study several examples to demonstrate how to obtain the irreducible module in the context of the $qq$-character.
+The $qq$-character of the tensor product module does not exhibits further decomposition for generic spectral parameters as in the case of the $q$-character.
+In the following Sections, we study several examples to see the role of the spectral parameters for the irreducibility from the point of view of the $qq$-character.